gepthecoder/game-hacking/README.md

 # Always Return True as a Boolean

 What is a Boolean:
 A Boolean is simply a True or False statement.
 Without realizing it, you think with bool’s in your day to day life, so these are easy to understand.
 They’re, in a sense, the same as a Yes or No question/answer.
-If someone asks you  “Can you please pass the butter?” at dinner, Yes would be the same as “true”, No would be the sale as “false!”
+If someone asks you  “Can you please pass the butter?” at dinner, Yes would be the same as “true”, No would be the same as “false!”

 C# Code